The War of the Givens

 If it’s been a while since you read The Flight of the Silvers, and you don’t know your aeris from a hole in the ground, don’t worry.
-You can go to the Story So Far section and find a whole mess of memory refreshers, including an illustrated plot summary, a character guide, and a glossary of alt-world terms.
-That way you can jump right into The Song of the Orphans without having to re-read the first book.
+I’ve created some helpful recap materials of the first book, including a badly-iillustrated plot summary, a character guide, and an Altamerican glossary.

 The Flight of the Silvers

 The first book in the Silvers series.
 Two sisters and four strangers, plucked from their world at the cusp of apocalypse and transported to an Earth they barely recognize.
 An unprecedented tragedy in 1912 has set history on a different path.
 Restaurants float through the air like flying saucers, while common household appliances bend the fabric of time.
 Afflicted with temporal powers they never wanted, and hunted by enemies they never knew they had, the six otherworldly refugees are forced to work together to stay alive.
 Their only hope: to cross a radically-changed United States and find the one man who can help them.

 For more information on The Flight of the Silvers, go to the handy Reader’s FAQ.
 If you’re new to the series and want to learn more, go the Flight of the Silvers info page and the Silvers series general FAQ.